We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • surgery

-There is currently no cure for herpes, but the sores will usually clear up on their own within a few weeks.
+There is currently no cure for herpes, but the sores usually clear up on their own.

-Treatments that will shorten the duration of the outbreak and ease the symptoms are available.
+Treatments that can shorten the duration of the outbreak and ease the symptoms are available.

-If a person experiences frequent outbreaks, their doctor may recommend taking a pill every day as a means of prevention.
+If a person experiences frequent outbreaks, their healthcare professional may recommend taking medication every day as a means of prevention.
 This treatment is known as prophylaxis.

 Antiviral creams or ointments can relieve the burning, itching, or tingling.
 Antiviral pills can help speed up the healing process.
 Both types of medication tend to contain the same active ingredients.
 They include:

-People can get herpes medication from a doctor or pharmacist.
-Over-the-counter options are also available online.
+People can get herpes medication from a doctor or pharmacist, or some are available over the counter.

-For otherwise healthy people, a herpes skin rash is not usually anything to worry about.
+For otherwise healthy people, a herpes skin rash is not usually anything to cause concern, other than spreading it to others.
 The sores can be painful and uncomfortable, but they typically go away by themselves.
-Medications to treat them are available from drugstores.
+Medications to treat them are available from drugstores or through a healthcare professional.

 The virus can cause complications in some people.
 Anyone with a long-term health condition or weakened immune system who thinks that they may have herpes should speak to their doctor.